Rami Makhlouf: Business activities

 Makhlouf is the main owner of Syriatel, one of two licensed mobile phone companies in Syria.
-Besides Syriatel, he is involved in real estate, banking, free trade zones along the border with Lebanon, duty-free shops, and luxury department stores.
+Besides Syriatel, he is involved in real estate, banking, free-trade zones along the border with Lebanon, duty-free shops, and luxury departmental stores.
 According to the Financial Times, he is thought to control as much as 60% of the Syrian economy through his web of business interests.

 Makhlouf was among a diverse group of connected insiders who monopolized the small, but growing, Syrian private sector in the 1990s.
 As President Hafez al-Assad prepared for his son's succession, the distribution of assets from privatization began to shift clearly in favor of the Makhloufs.
 Assad believed the Makhlouf family could be relied upon to support Bashar without reserve in the uncertain political environment that would follow upon his death, unlike other insiders, who had close financial ties to billionaire Lebanese Prime Minister Rafiq Hariri, such as former Syrian Vice President Abdul Halim Khaddam.
 Rami and his brother Ihab therefore enjoyed easy access to opportunities such as an exclusive license to operate a network of duty-free retail shops, where a significant portion of goods were redistributed inside the country.
 By the time Bashar assumed power in 2000, Rami Makhlouf was well established.

-Makhlouf is thought to have tried in 2004 to take over the Mercedes concession in Syria, by ensuring passage of a law denying Mercedes the right to import parts unless Makhlouf was made the exclusive agent for Mercedes in Syria.
-Mercedes wanted to keep the Sankar family, who had had the concession since the 1960s.
-Mercedes ceased all activity in Syria until the dispute was resolved, and the Mercedes concession is now once again controlled by the Sankar family.
+Makhlouf is thought to have tried in 2004 to take over the Mercedes-Benz dealership in Syria by ensuring passage of a law denying Mercedes-Benz the right to import parts unless Makhlouf was made the exclusive agent for Mercedes-Benz in Syria.
+Mercedes-Benz wanted to keep Omar Sanqar & Sons (OSS), who had had the dealership since the 1960s.
+Mercedes-Benz ceased all activity in Syria until the dispute was resolved.
+The dispute was eventually resolved after two years and the Mercedes-Benz dealership is now once again controlled by Omar Sanqar & Sons.